Patsy Cornwallis-West: Personal life

-Her mother unsuccessfully attempted to seduce Albert, Prince Consort, and Cornwallis-West herself became mistress of the Prince of Wales (later King Edward VII) at the age of 16.
-The affair was discovered, and in 1872 she was married to the Lord-Lieutenant of Denbighshire William Cornwallis-West.
-He was more than twice her age and from 1885 to 1892 served as an MP for Denbighshire West.
-They lived at Ruthin Castle and had three children:
+Her mother unsuccessfully attempted to seduce Albert, Prince Consort and was allegedly expelled from court.
+Cornwallis-West herself became the mistress of the Prince of Wales (later King Edward VII) at the age of 16.
+The affair was discovered, and in 1872 she was married to the Lord-Lieutenant of Denbighshire William Cornwallis-West, at the age of 17.
+Her husband was more than twice her age and from 1885 to 1892 served as a Member of Parliament for Denbighshire West.
+They lived at Ruthin Castle in Wales and had three children: